pmmmwh/react-refresh-webpack-plugin/docs/API.md

 This plugin accepts a few options to tweak its behaviour.

-In more simple scenarios, you probably wouldn't have to reach for them - they exist specifically to enable integration in advance/complicated setups.
+In usual scenarios, you probably wouldn't have to reach for them - they exist specifically to enable integration in more advanced/complicated setups.

 ## `ReactRefreshPluginOptions`